bengrunfeld/bengrunfeld-dev/README.md

 ## Design

 Wireframes for our design have been provided by the team at Ollie.
 You can find them in the `/public` folder.

-## Cookies

-A cookie containing the form data will be updated on every keystroke.
-That way, if a User is mid-way through the form and needs to exit the tab or accidentally closes it down, all the data they entered will auto-populate when they open the App again.
-This improves UX, in my opinion.